 Step 7 – View the Execution Status

 Click on View Result Tree to see the status of Run.
-Successful request will be of Green color in the Text Section
+A successful request will be of a Green colour in the Text Section

-In the below image, we can see that cacheKey value is 1917449705 which is generated by Random Variable
+In the below image, we can see that the cacheKey value is 1917449705 which is generated by Random Variable

 What I love about your blogs that you provide very detailed description with images which make it very helpful to understand…great work